 Many existing agreements did not contemplate the significant change in turbine capacity that has now occurred.
-As a result, the agreement fee per turbine payable to the landowner (based on the smaller capacity turbine) may not reflect the fee that may be more appropriate for say the much larger 5 MW to 7 MW capacity turbine.
-Further, the landowner's payment may be well less than expected due to the reduction in the number of turbines now required.
-Landowners should check their existing agreements in this regard and also ensure any new agreements have provision to adjust the fees in the event of a turbine capacity increase and/or a reduction in number of turbines, as well as the ability to escalate fees annually with a either a fixed increase or based on the consumer price index.
+As a result, the agreement fee per turbine payable to the landholder (based on the smaller capacity turbine) may not reflect the fee that may be more appropriate for say the much larger 5 MW to 7 MW capacity turbine.
+Further, the landholder's payment may be well less than expected due to the reduction in the number of turbines now required.
+Landholders should check their existing agreements in this regard and also ensure any new agreements have provision to adjust the fees in the event of a turbine (or solar panel/area) capacity increase and/or a reduction in number of turbines, as well as the ability to escalate fees annually with a either a fixed increase or based on the consumer price index.

-There can also be a variety of arrangements regarding when the payment of fees to the landowner actually commence and cease.
-While this is a matter for negotiation between the developer and the landowner, it would appear that a fair and reasonable approach would be for payments to commence no later than the start of project construction and cease no earlier that the completion of decommissioning and restoration at the landowner's property.
-Fees may also be payable during the development phase in consideration for the option to use the land that is granted to the proponent by the landowner.
+There can also be a variety of arrangements regarding when the payment of fees to the landholder actually commence and cease.
+While this is a matter for negotiation between the developer and the landholder, it would appear that a fair and reasonable approach would be for payments to commence no later than the start of project construction and cease no earlier that the completion of decommissioning and restoration at the landholder's property.
+Fees may also be payable during the development phase in consideration for the option (often exclusive) to use the land that is granted to the proponent by the landholder.

-Other fee arrangements/agreements may also be required for electrical substations, batteries, transmission line easements, access to easements, road access, transportation of blades and towers across property boundaries, location of project offices and the like.
-Landowners hosting these ancillary assets may or may not be wind turbine or solar array hosts, but are integral to the project.
+Other fee arrangements/agreements may also be required for hosting electrical substations, batteries, transmission line easements, access to easements, road access, transportation of blades and towers across property boundaries, location of project offices and the like.
+Landholders hosting these ancillary assets may or may not be wind turbine or solar array hosts but are still integral to the project.

-Emerging issues include 'blade trespass', where a turbine blade may need to traverse a landowner's property boundary when being transported around a bend in the road, powerline easements, where the landowner has agreed for a powerline to traverse their property for a one-time fee, and 'sway easements', where a powerline may sway over a landowner's property boundary.
+Emerging issues include 'blade trespass', where a turbine blade may need to traverse a landholder's property boundary when being transported around a bend in the road, powerline easements, where the landholder has agreed for a powerline to traverse their property for a one-time fee, and 'sway easements', where a project's connecting powerline may sway over a landholder's property boundary.
 The recent increase in blade lengths has increased the possibility of 'trespass' occurring.
-Developers and their contractors need to be cognisant of these types of issues and ensure they have appropriate agreements in place with landowners prior to submitting permit application plans such as the transport management plan or transmission route plan.
+Developers and their contractors need to be cognisant of these types of issues and ensure they have appropriate agreements in place with landholders prior to submitting permit application plans such as the transport management plan or transmission route plan.